simonccarter/sta/README.md

 ### Description

-This tool is a lightweight, basic, fast tool for calculating basic descriptive stastics from the command line.
-Inspired by https://github.com/nferraz/st, this project differs in that it is written in c++, allowing for the faster computation of statistics given larger non-trivial data sets.
+This is a lightweight, fast tool for calculating basic descriptive stastics from the command line.
+Inspired by https://github.com/nferraz/st, this project differs in that it is written in C++, allowing for faster computation of statistics given larger non-trivial data sets.

 Additions include the choice of biased vs unbiased estimators and the option to use the compensated variant algorithm.

 Given a file of 1,000,000 ascending numbers, a simple test on a 2.5GHz dual core macbook using bash time showed sta takes less than a second to complete, compared to 14 seconds using st.

-### Installing st
+### Installing sta

 Run ./autogen.sh, ./configure, make, and make install.